-Advertisement for an editorial trainee for the British Journal of Dermatology
+Applications for the next Editorial Trainee for the British Journal of Dermatology

-The appointment process requires a letter of application with a copy of the applicant’s CV, and letters of support from educational supervisors and training programme directors.
-Additionally, the application must include a 500 word essay explaining why the candidate has applied and what they hope to gain from the experience.The deadline for applications is Friday 11th December 2015.
-A decision on who has been successful will take place within two weeks of the deadline.
-It is hoped that the successful candidate will take up this training post in January 2016.
+The appointment process requires a letter of application with a copy of the applicant’s CV, and letters of support from their educational supervisor and training programme director.
+Additionally, the application must include a 500 word essay explaining why the candidate has applied and what they hope to gain from the experience.The deadline for applications is Monday 8th January 2018 and a decision on who has been successful will take place within two weeks of the deadline, permitting a start date before the end of January.

-Further information can be obtained from John Caulfield in the BJD editorial office (email@example.com), Professor Kim Thomas from the Centre for Evidence-Based Dermatology (firstname.lastname@example.org), or from the editor, Professor Alex Anstey (email@example.com).
+Further information can be obtained from John Caulfield in the BJD editorial office (email@example.com) or from the deputy editor, Dr John Ingram (firstname.lastname@example.org).